Did you know that Metro Atlanta region ranks as the worst in the U.S. for mosquitoes, according to the Orkin pest control company?

 1. Citronella

 Chances are, you’ve heard of this one before- it’s one of the most common ingredients in most mosquito repellents.
 Strange enough though, many people don’t even know that citronella is actually a plant!
 Citronella is a beautiful perennial clumping grass that emits a strong aroma.
-That aroma masks other scents, and keeps mosquitoes from being attracted to citronella-grass-150x150things located around it.
+That aroma masks other scents, and keeps mosquitoes from being attracted to things located around it.

 The citronella plant has a much stronger aroma than other mosquito repellents that contain citronella, so it is a great choice.
 Citronella is very easy to grow, and can get to be a very tall 5 or 6 feet high!
 You can grow citronella in pots and place it around a porch or patio, or you can plant it directly in a yard or garden bed.
 It’s a great choice for repelling mosquitoes naturally.